tgregory98/Mechanical-schema-conceptualisation/README.md

 # **Schema-dreamer**
-# Release 0.2.0.
-Improved ETL
+# Release 0.2.1.
+Schema setup
 **Builds, cleans and enriches "schema" diagrams, connecting articles from across Wikipedia via the RDF DBpedia dataset.**

 A Python program which queries DBpedia's massive RDF dataset, a community maintained dataset based off Wikipedia, via the SPARQL endpoint.
 Then it uses this data to intelligently build "schema" representing the connections between articles from across Wikipedia.
 These schema are built with Cypher on the Neo4j graph database platform.